FallenPhoenix8/vapor-comments-api/README.md

 brew install watchexec
 ```

-It's not possible to run both backend and frontend as in a live development version.
+It's not possible to run both backend and frontend in a live development version.
 There are 2 dev scripts.
 In order to run backend development script, execute the following script:

 ```zsh